The global spread of the coronavirus: Where is it?

 - France -

-There are three known cases of the coronavirus in France, the first European country to be affected by the outbreak.
+There are five known cases in France, the first European country to be affected.

-One person is sick in Bordeaux and another is ill in Paris.
-A third person, a close relative of one of the other two, has also been confirmed to have the virus.

-All three had recently travelled to China and have been placed in isolation.
+The most recent is the daughter of an elderly Chinese tourist who is in serious condition in hospital, officials said Wednesday.